furmilion/furnace-fur/SCSPDSP.md

 ### Coefficients and addresses

+Coefficients are internally stored as a signed 13-bit integer ranging from -4096 to 4095.

+`ZERO` is a reserved coefficient with the value of 0.

 Coefficients can have one of the following types:
 - Percentage: a percentage of 4096.
   Always preceded by the `%` symbol.